 Waukesha County Executive Paul Farrow serves residents by focusing on the issues they say are most important: public safety, economic development, and low taxes.
-Paul does this by keeping government small and fostering local and regional partnerships to ensure that high-quality services are delivered to residents at a low cost.
+He does this by keeping government small and fostering local and regional partnerships to ensure quality services are delivered to residents at a low cost.

-As the newest co-chair of the Milwaukee 7 Regional Economic Development Partnership (M7) Economic Advisory Council, Paul provides strategic direction for international economic development in the region.
-The M7 has leveraged regional partnerships to bring business such as Foxconn, HARIBO, Milwaukee Tool, and Colbert Packaging to Southeast Wisconsin.
+Mr. Farrow is a Co-Chair of the M7-the regional Economic Development Partnership.
+In this role, he provides strategic direction for international economic development in the region.
+The M7 has leveraged regional partnerships to bring business such as HARIBO, Milwaukee Tool, and Colbert Packaging to Southeast Wisconsin.

 Shortly after becoming County Executive, he led a group of private and public sector partners in establishing the Waukesha County Center for Growth, an economic development organization that serves as a one-stop shop for new and expanding businesses in Waukesha County.

 County Executive Farrow currently serves as the State Chairman of the Republican Party of Wisconsin.
 He served on the Republican Party of Waukesha County executive committee from 2001-2009.